 Bypass navigation bar

-Credit Courses, Degrees and Certificates Our catalog provides detailed information about the Criminal Justice credit courses we offer and the courses required for Criminal Justice degrees and certificates, as well as which college offers a particular degree or certificate.
+The catalog provides detailed information about Criminal Justice credit courses and the courses required for Criminal Justice degrees and certificates, as well as which college offers a particular degree or certificate.

-Cedar Valley College, located in Lancaster, and Eastfield College, located in Mesquite, both offer state-certified Basic Peace Officer training courses and certification licensed through the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).
+Cedar Valley College in Lancaster and Eastfield College in Mesquite both offer state-certified Basic Peace Officer training courses and certification licensed through the Texas Commission on Law Enforcement (TCOLE).
 These programs are administered through the Continuing Education Divisions at each college.